MattInglisWhalen/MattInglisWhalen.github.io/_pages/2024_06__comparing_classifiers.md

 To get a better understanding of what the binary-equivalent accuracy is saying, let's use a simple toy model to see how the BEA behaves as the number of categories increases.
-If we have $N$ categories and all our model does is guess the correct category (say with an N-sided die) then its accuracy will be $\mathcal{A}=1/N$, giving a corresponding naive binary-equivalent accuracy of
+If we have $N$ categories and all our model does is randomly guess the correct category (say with an N-sided die) then its accuracy will be $\mathcal{A}=1/N$, giving a corresponding naive binary-equivalent accuracy of